 Spirit & Place Festival presents gratitude event featuring Alice Randall and Leyla McCalla

-INDIANAPOLIS (WISH) — The Spirit & Place Festival will host a gratitude-themed event on Friday, featuring a presentation by New York Times best-selling novelist and educator Alice Randall.

-“An Evening of Story and Song with Alice Randall and Leyla McCalla” is scheduled for 7 p.m. at the Madam Walker Legacy Center on Indiana Avenue.
+The Spirit & Place Festival will host a Gratitude-themed events on Friday, October 18, featuring a presentation by New York Times best-selling novelist and educator Alice Randall.
+The event is scheduled for 7:00 PM at the Madam Walker Legacy Center.

-During her talk, Randall will discuss her memoir, “My Black Country,” which examines the influence of Black artists on country music.
-Free copies of her book will be distributed and other books will be available for sale.
-A book-signing with Alice will take place after the event.

-While the event is free, registration is recommended.
-Free parking will be available at the Legacy Center lot.

-This year’s Spirit & Place Festival is Nov.
-1-10.
-The theme of this year’s celebration, now in its 29th year, is GRATITUDE, with over 25 events planned across the greater Indianapolis area.
+The Spirit & Place Festival will continue from November 1-10, 2024, marking its 29th annual celebration.
+This year’s theme is GRATITUDE, with over 25 events planned across the Greater Indianapolis area.
 The festival will include a variety of activities such as musical performances, film screenings, immersive exhibits, interactive storytelling, and panel discussions.

 For nearly three decades, Spirit & Place has facilitated collaboration among community partners, including artists, musicians, and scholars, to create a festival each November.
 Each year features a different theme, aligning with the organization’s mission to use the arts, humanities, and religion to strengthen community ties and promote healing.